Smoke art makes use of the evanescent effect of smoke.

 Source of Smoke – Incense sticks

-Incense sticks are perfect for creating smoke that can be captured on film.
-Additionally, the pleasant smell is a much better alternative to other types of smoke.
+Incense sticks are perfect for creating smoke that can be captured on camera.
+Additionally, the pleasant smell is a much better alternative to other types of smoke like smoke grenades.

 A portable light is a must-have in smoke art photography since you must illuminate the smoke for long enough to focus and capture a photo.
 A small torch or lamp may be sufficient for this purpose.